 I don’t have anything to compare them to, but my experience was pretty out of this world in both instances.

-That said, there were no more skilled people at taking pictures than these guys.
-They are EXPERTS and know the best spots with the best light and poses, and they will gladly take dozens of photographs of you upon request.
-If you’re looking for social media friendly shots, you will be amazed.
+That said, these guys are experts at capturing the scenery of the location and know the best spots to pose given the light and time of day.
+Even better, they will gladly take dozens of photographs of you upon request.
+If you’re looking for social media friendly shots of the monasteries of Meteora, this is the tour for you.

-I took all these photos with an iPhone 6.
-While I wish I had a DSLR camera for the trip, my travel budget for the year did not allow that expense yet, and I was amazed at the results on my camera phone!
+I took all these photos in this post with an iPhone 6.
+While I wish I’d had a DSLR camera for the trip, I was amazed at the results on my camera phone alone.

 Hiking in Meteora

-If you’re even moderately fit, I recommend hiking Meteora in the morning.
-You can do this yourself as the trails are well carved out, but I would highly recommend going through Visit Meteora for a familiarity with the mountains that going alone cannot offer you.
-Our guide grew up hiking these rocks; he knew them inside and out.
-He even showed us a spot where we could step inside a 600 year-old hollow tree!
+If you’re even moderately fit, I recommend hiking the area in the morning.
+You can do this yourself as the trails are well carved out, but I would highly recommend going with a guide as they’re familiar with the rocks and can offer insight that going alone will not provide.
+Our guide grew up hiking and playing on these mountains and knew them inside and out.
+He showed us how the monks built the monasteries of Meteora with limited tools and manpower and even showed us a spot where we could step inside a 600 year-old hollow tree.

-Do you have questions about Meteora?
-Did you find this helpful?
-Have you visited as well?
+Do you have questions or thoughts about the monasteries of Meteora?
 I’d love to hear from you.

 Till next time, safe travels!